 In the content area of Identifying and Interpreting Ideas and Details, students were expected to construct meaning by recognizing explicit or implicit ideas and details and making inferences about the relationships between these ideas and details.

-Multiple-choice question 28 required students to locate a key detail in a graphic novel.
+Multiple-choice question 18 required students to locate a key detail in an article.